 In a review on “Emerging therapies in metastatic castration-sensitive and castration-resistant prostate cancer”, MacVicar and Hussain (2013) stated that for chemotherapy-naive, metastatic CRPC, abiraterone is effective.
 Trials with additional agents targeting androgen receptor (AR) signaling, such as TAK-700 and enzalutamide, are ongoing.
 Other agents in development target the endothelin pathway, angiogenesis, AR chaperones, and immune mechanisms.
 Docetaxel with prednisone remains the standard first-line chemotherapeutic regimen as trials incorporating novel agents with docetaxel have been negative.
 Post-docetaxel, enzalutamide improves survival.
 Early results with cabozantinib are encouraging, and phase III studies are ongoing.
 Denosumab and Ra-223 reduce the risk of SREs, but only Ra-223 improves survival.

-On May 15, 2013, the Food and Drug Administration (FDA) approved Xofigo (Ra-223 dichloride) for the treatment of men with symptomatic metastatic CRPC that has spread to bones but not to other organs.
+On May 15, 2013, the FDA approved Xofigo (Ra-223 dichloride) for the treatment of men with symptomatic metastatic CRPC that has spread to bones but not to other organs.
 It is intended for men whose cancer has spread after receiving medical or surgical therapy to lower testosterone.
 The clinical trial supporting FDA's approval of Xofigo used 6 doses of Ra-223 every 4 weeks.
 The most common side effects reported during clinical trials in men receiving Xofigo were diarrhea, nausea, vomiting, as well as swelling of the leg, ankle or foot.
 The most common abnormalities detected during blood testing included anemia, leukopenia, lymphocytopenia, and neutropenia, and thrombocytopenia.

 The National Comprehensive Cancer Network’s clinical practice guideline on “Prostate cancer” (NCCN, 2013) recommends use of radium-223 as a first-line or second-line therapeutic option for symptomatic bone metastases.
 NCCN guidelines states that radium-223 is an alpha-emitting radiopharmaceutical that has been shown to extend survival in men who have castrate-resistant prostate cancer with symptomatic bone metastases, but no visceral metastases.
 The guidelines explain that radium-223 differs from beta-emitting agents, such as samarium-153 and strontium-89, which are palliative and have no survival advantage.
 Radium-223 causes double-strand DNA breaks and has a short radius of activity.
 The guidelines state that grade 3-4 hematologic toxicity (2% neutropenia, 3% thrombocytopenia, 6% anemia) occurs at a low risk.